 Second TV Commercial Features Ex-Blue Demon Stars Richardson, Simmons, Hunter

 DePaul assistant coach Billy Garrett joined the program in May 2009 and holds over a decade of experience at the collegiate, high school and AAU levels of basketball.
-Garrett returned to Chicago to join Jerry Wainwright's staff and remained on the staff after Oliver Purnell was hired on April 6, 2010.
+Garrett returned to Chicago to join Jerry Wainwright's staff and remained on the staff under Oliver Purnell and Dave Leitao.

-In his four seasons in Lincoln Park, Garrett has re-established Chicago recruiting roots for the Blue Demons with 10 players on the 2014-15 roster from the Chicagoland area.
-On the floor, Garrett assisted in the daily development of the current roster including 2011 BIG EAST Rookie of the Year Cleveland Melvin and BIG EAST All-Rookie Team honoree Brandon Young.
+In his six seasons in Lincoln Park, Garrett has re-established Chicago recruiting roots for the Blue Demons with nine players on the 2014-15 roster from the Chicagoland area.
+On the floor, Garrett assisted in the daily development of the roster including BIG EAST Rookies of the Year Cleveland Melvin and Billy Garrett Jr. and BIG EAST All-Rookie Team honoree Tommy Hamilton IV and Brandon Young.